Xanax Addiction Rehab in Austin

 The Xanax Addiction Treatment Program at the Last Resort Recovery

 Xanax addiction treatment programs begin with detox.
-The Last Resort Recovery Center offers a safe and comfortable place for men to detox with medical supervision.
+The Last Resort Recovery Center offers a safe and comfortable place for men and women to detox with medical supervision.
 During the detox process, our medical staff keeps a close eye on each patient’s vital signs and xanax withdrawal symptoms, helping to provide as much comfort as possible.

 Medical detox is only the first step in substance abuse treatment.
 We utilize a number of treatment options to help you overcome your addiction, including individual and group counseling, equine-based therapies, and our 12-step immersion program.
 The Last Resort’s dual diagnosis residential rehab program provides substance abuse disorder focused treatment that includes evidence-based mental health interventions and customized treatment plans to help you overcome addiction.